5 Content Marketing Goals that Will Boost Your Strategy

 • When someone is leaving your website

 Invite the reader to click a link once they’ve finished consuming a piece of content.
-Better yet, add a widget to your site that allows you to configure a pop-up or slide in.
+Better yet, add a widget to your site that allows you to configure a pop-up or slide-in.
 Just be sure to choose one that lets you customize when it appears so you don’t interrupt and annoy your visitors.

 Naturally, you will measure the number of subscribers you earn.
 You can also track how your effectiveness changes based on the location of the offer.
 For instance, do more people subscribe when the invitation appears halfway through a blog post or at the end?